a

 How you get copies depends on whether the person died in the U.S. or abroad.

-– Death in the U.S.:
+Death in the U.S.:

 When the person died in the U.S., you need to contact the vital records office of the state where the death occurred to learn about

-• how to order a certified copy of a death certificate online, by mail or in person,
+• how to order a certified copy of a death certificate online, by mail or in person

-• how to get a copy fast and
+• how to get a copy fast

 • the cost for each certified copy.

-– Death Abroad:
+Death Abroad:

 When a U.S. citizen dies in another country, the U.S. Embassy or Consulate should receive a death certificate or notification from the foreign government.
 It will then issue a Consular Report of Death Abroad (CRDA).
 The CRDA can be used, for example, as proof of death for closing accounts and completing legal tasks.
 20 copies are free, and more can be ordered from the Ministry of Foreign Affairs.